Divisions of the world in Islam: Dar al-Islam

-This designation can be found in the Quran, where Muslims are directed on how they should act in war:

 Dar al-harb

 Dar al-harb (دار الحرب "house of war") was a term classically referring to those countries which do not have a treaty of non-aggression or peace with Muslims (those that do are called dar al-'Ahd or dar al-Sulh).
 The notions of divisions of the world, or dar al-harb, does not appear in the Quran or the Hadith.
 According to some scholars, the term "abode of war" was simply a description of the harsh reality of the premodern world.

 According to Majid Khadduri, the fundamental distinction between dar al-Islam and dar al-harb was introduced after the defeat of the Umayyad Caliphate at the Battle of Tours in 732 which prevented the expansion of Islam to the north, while at the same time the expansion of the caliphate to the east had been halted.
 Wahbah al-Zuhayli argues that the concept of dar al-harb is mostly historical: "The existence of Dār al-Islām and Dār al-Ḥarb in contemporary times is rare or extremely limited.
 This is because Islamic countries have joined the United Nations covenant that stipulates that the relationship between nations is peace and not war.
 Therefore non-Muslim countries are Dār al-‘Ahd ..."

 According to Abu Hanifa there are three conditions that need to be fulfilled for a land to be classified as dar al-harb: